lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s-prysm.md

 On the master:

-1. Enable DNS and Helm3.
+1. Enable DNS and Helm 3.

     ```bash
     microk8s enable dns helm3